IQSS/datafest/04_Working_with_commits.md

 * Materials used in these lessons are derived from Daniel van Strien's ["An Introduction to Version Control Using GitHub Desktop,"](http://programminghistorian.org/lessons/getting-started-with-github-desktop), Programming Historian, (17 June 2016).
 [The Programming Historian ISSN 2397-2068](http://programminghistorian.org/), is released under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).*

 * Materials are also derived from [Software Carpentry instructional material](https://swcarpentry.github.io/git-novice/).
 These materials are also licensed under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).*

+* Materials are also derived from [GitKraken Support for Git Client](https://support.gitkraken.com/start-here/interface/) on GitKraken's website. *